konradwudkowski/scala-coding-dojo-game-of-life/README.md

 # Game of Life

-This is a result of a Scala Coding Dojo from 9.02.2017
+This is a result of a Scala Coding Dojo on 9.02.2017

 https://www.meetup.com/london-scala/